digitalents-academy/kirjasto-backend/README.md

     Necessary data needed to update rating's data Field | Description
     ------|------------
-    Rating_ID | The rating's unique id.
+    rating_id | The rating's unique id.
-    Username | The user's unique username.
+    user_name | The user's unique username.
-    Book_ID | The book's unique id.
+    book_id | The book's unique id.
-    New_Rating | New rating that will be added.
+    new_rating | New rating that will be added.
   - **/users/update**
     ```python
     Updates user data inside the database with object id (User needs to be logged in)